RJ/bevygap/README.md

 The client needs to be configured with the path to the matchmaker_httpd endpoint.
 Possibly defaulting to /matchmaker/* on current domain?

+Need to guarantee no leaked sessions.
+If MM gives session and player connects, server will delete session on player disconnect. if they fail to connect to server after getting a session, session leaks atm.